3liz/lizmap-documentation/source/publish/quick_start/index.rst

 #.
 In QGIS desktop, load data from the folder ``lizmap/custom_repository/data``
 #.
 Save the QGIS project in ``lizmap/custom_repository`` with the :file:`.qgs` extension.
 For instance :file:`my-first-lizmap.qgs`.
 #.
-Prepare the data rendering :
+Prepare the data rendering:

     * layer order
     * groups in the legend